lambdaacademy/2019.04_elixir/README.md

   * HEAD of a branch contains the final state for the step
   * if a "step branch" changes, it is merged to master and possibly the master has to be merged to all the subsequent "step branches"
-* README holds instructions to the correspondins steps
+* README at the master branch holds instructions to the correspondins steps

 ## The workshop